 A multi-industry, multi-platform content creator, Jenn Bussell has worked as a freelance writer & editor and marketing & communications strategist for more than two decades.
 She’s the co-author & editor of “Have Fork Will Travel: A Practical Handbook for Food & Drink Travel Industry Professionals” and a contributing writer to Centennial Media’s “The United States Presidents: The Best and Worst of All Time” (2020 Election Special).

 Jenn earned her B.A. in International Relations from Wheaton College (MA) and has completed post-graduate coursework in Journalism and Screenwriting.
 She also holds certifications in Pragmatic Marketing and Project Management.
 Jenn’s personal writing projects explore the tragic comedy of singledom & dating, pet parenting in the city, and the trials & tribulations of growing up in a dysfunctional family.
-She is currently working on a true crime novel about a 2002 unsolved murder in her suburban Boston hometown.
+She is currently working on her first narrative nonfiction book about a nearly 20-year-old unsolved homicide in her hometown.

-A passionate dog mom, Jenn is presently self-isolating in Washington, DC with her Puerto Rican rescue pup Roo.
+A passionate dog mom, Jenn is presently self-isolating in Baltimore, MD with her Puerto Rican rescue pup Roo.
 And also with wine.
 Lots and lots of wine.

 Fancy more details about my professional marketing experience?
 Hop on over to LinkedIn.